mourenZhu/tlvjsonc/README.md

-# tlvjsonc
+# TLVLib
-This is a TCP-based application layer protocol - TLVJSON, which is written in C language and based on the C11 standard.
-TLV-JSON is Type-Length-Value (JSON).
+This is a TCP-based application layer protocol - TLVLib, which is written in C language and based on the C11 standard.
+TLVLib is Type-Length-Value Library.

 # build & install
 ```shell